gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Responsibilities.md

 ## Garett Goodale

 ### This Week
-This week I worked on improving the DNN and tried to get the GUI too look more real.
+I will get the DataHandler and the model framework to interface directly.
+I will also start to modify the structure of the DNN to improve performance.

 ### Previous Weeks
 I setup the framework for the DNN and built out the documentation.